chetans1995/cpp_embedded_assignment/README.md

 ---

 # Advertisers
-The following companies are paying customers that want to show their adds on the screen:
+The following companies are paying customers that want to show their ads on the screen:

 ## 1. CoolCars LLC
 * **Company name:** CoolCars LLC